18 Low Oxalate Fruits – List Of Crystal-Clear Choices

 pears

 Pears, sweet and juicy, are a great option for those watching their oxalate intake.
-Each pear contains 2 mg of oxalate, making them a versatile fruit that can be enjoyed raw, cooked, or baked.
+Each pear contains 2 mg of oxalate, making it a versatile fruit that can be enjoyed raw, cooked, or baked.

 7. Strawberries